Whipping Girl

 Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity is a 2007 book by the gender theorist, biologist, and writer Julia Serano.
 The book is a transfeminist manifesto that makes the case that transphobia is rooted in sexism and that transgender activism is a feminist movement.

-The second edition of the book was published in March 2016.
+The book has been translated into Japanese, Spanish, and French.
+A second edition of the book was published in March 2016 with an new preface, and a third edition was published in March 2024 with an additional afterword.